thomasebsmith/media-tracker/README.md

  - Record media locally
  - Rate and rank media
  - Backup your recorded media (in progress)
- - Visualize your recorded media (in progress)
+ - Visualize and view statistics about your recorded media (in progress)

 ## Requirements
 To build this website, you will need: